Saltwater monitoring network

 Acquiring knowledge

 Data from the monitoring network is public.
 We are developing a user-friendly online dashboard.
-With the measuring points, the water board hopes to answer questions such as: what is the fresh-salt distribution in the lake throughout the year?
-Where is the boundary between fresh and salt water and how can we control it?
+With the measuring points, the water authority hopes to answer questions such as: what is the freshwater-saltwater distribution in the lake throughout the year?
+Where is the boundary between freshwater and saltwater, and how can we control it?
 And what effect does the salt content have on water quality?

 Monitoring network assists in further research

 The measurement results assist our research.
-Together with other regional partners, we are exploring how we can achieve a more natural transition between fresh and salt water.
-This exploration will continue until 2028.
-The goal is to allow salt water to enter the lake in a controlled manner, thereby improving the ecological water quality.
+Together with other regional partners, we are exploring how we can achieve a more natural transition between freshwater and saltwater.
+This exploratory phase will continue until 2028.
+The goal is to allow saltwater to enter the lake in a controlled manner, which will improve the ecological water quality.